microsoft/pxt-arcade/docs/skillmap/story/story3.md

 ## Step 6

-Take a minute to check your joke in the simulator!
+**Take a minute to check your joke in the simulator!**

 Is it funny?
 Does the text overlap anything important on the screen?

 ---

-🔲  Experiement with the location of the text by changing the location to the **top**, **left**, or **right** in the
+🔲  Experiment with the location of the text by changing the location to the **top**, **left**, or **right** in the
 ``||game: show long text [" "] [bottom]||`` block.